peterjpitcher/eventplanner2.0/docs/DECISIONS.md

    - **Reasoning**: Provides transparency about which reminders have been sent, are pending, or have failed
    - **Alternatives Considered**: SMS log without explicit reminder status tracking
    - **Date**: 2024-05-15

+## Booking Cancellation Implementation

+**Date**: 2024-05-09

+**Context**:
+As part of Phase 10, we needed to implement booking cancellation with optional SMS notifications.
+The system should allow users to cancel bookings and optionally send SMS notifications to customers informing them of the cancellation.

+**Options**:
+1. Simple confirmation with mandatory SMS - Always send SMS on booking cancellation
+2. Simple confirmation without SMS - Never send SMS on cancellation
+3. Confirmation dialog with SMS checkbox - Let the user decide whether to send an SMS

+**Decision**:
+We chose option 3 - Implementing a confirmation dialog with an SMS option toggle, giving the user control over whether to send a cancellation notification.

+**Reasons**:
+1. Maximum flexibility - Allows staff to decide on a case-by-case basis
+2. Accommodates different scenarios - Some cancellations may be initiated by customers themselves
+3. Reduces notification spam - Avoids unnecessary messages when not needed
+4. Transparent user experience - Makes it clear what actions will be taken

+**Implementation Details**:
+1. Added a `booking_cancellation.txt` template for SMS messages
+2. Enhanced `deleteBooking` method in the booking service to accept a `sendSMS` parameter
+3. Implemented a modal confirmation dialog with an SMS toggle
+4. Added loading states during cancellation process
+5. Improved feedback with toast notifications for success/failure
+6. Implemented proper error handling

+**Status**: Completed

+## Phase 10: Booking Cancellations with SMS Notifications

+### Booking Cancellation Workflow
+- **Decision**: Implemented a cancellation workflow with SMS notifications
+- **Reasoning**: Providing SMS notifications for booking cancellations improves customer service and reduces confusion.
+- **Alternatives Considered**: Email-only notifications, no automated notifications
+- **Date**: 2024-05-25

+### SMS Template for Booking Cancellations
+- **Decision**: Created a specific SMS template for booking cancellations
+- **Reasoning**: Having a dedicated template ensures clear and consistent messaging for cancellations.
+- **Date**: 2024-05-25

+### Cancellation Status Tracking
+- **Decision**: Updated booking status to track cancellations separately from other states
+- **Reasoning**: This allows for better reporting and analytics on cancellation reasons and patterns.
+- **Date**: 2024-05-25

+## Phase 11: Event Cancellations with SMS Notifications

+### Event Cancellation Workflow
+- **Decision**: Enhanced the event cancellation process with SMS notification capabilities
+- **Reasoning**: When events are canceled, it's crucial to notify all affected customers promptly to reduce confusion and provide good customer service.
+- **Alternatives Considered**: Email-only notifications, manual notification process
+- **Date**: 2024-05-26

+### SMS Template for Event Cancellations
+- **Decision**: Created a specific SMS template for event cancellations
+- **Reasoning**: A dedicated template ensures appropriate messaging for event-wide cancellations versus individual booking cancellations.
+- **Date**: 2024-05-26

+### Bulk SMS Notification System
+- **Decision**: Implemented a system to send SMS notifications to all bookings for a canceled event
+- **Reasoning**: This ensures efficient notification of all affected customers with a single action, reducing manual work.
+- **Date**: 2024-05-26

+### Custom Message Support
+- **Decision**: Added support for optional custom messages in event cancellation notifications
+- **Reasoning**: This provides flexibility to add context-specific information about the cancellation or potential rescheduling.
+- **Date**: 2024-05-26

+### User Interface Enhancements
+- **Decision**: Added a Cancel Event button on the event details page and a confirmation dialog with SMS options
+- **Reasoning**: This provides a clear workflow for event cancellation and ensures staff consider whether to send notifications.
+- **Date**: 2024-05-26